noris-network/cuegen/README.md

 # Cuegen

 Cuegen is a tool to build kubernetes resources with [CUE][CUE].
+It solves the problem of how to easily import external data (scripts, certificates, keys, etc.) into existing cue charts.
 For this purpose, it extends the rich possibilities that [CUE][CUE] already provides out of the box with the ability to load resources, controlled by attributes.

 If CUE and creating k8s resources with CUE is new to you, the [k8s tutorial][k8stut] on the [CUE homepage][CUE] as well as [examples][eg] in this repository are good